Rulsky/cra-firebase/README.md

 *Please note that this utility is interested in plugins and presets sections configuration of babel, other parts are ignored.
 It does **NOT** look into any env option, only default one.*

 ## Adding more filetypes into filtering
-you can specify in `package.json` or in `.crafirebaserc.json` more filetypes which you want to add/exclude to a process of babel transformation.
+you can specify in `package.json` or in `.crafirebaserc.json` or via CLI command option more filetypes which you want to add/exclude to a process of babel transformation.

-Values must be arrays of strings.
+In config files values must be arrays of strings.

 An example of `package.json`:
 ```JSON